Ricktho1/Ricktho1/README.md

 # 💫 About Me:
 <p align="left">
 Hello!
-I am Ricktho Sarkar,a passionate coder from West Bengal.
-I am currently a 2nd Year Undergraduate at Indian Institute of Technology (BHU) Varanasi.
-I’m currently working on Deep Learning related projects.
-My particular interest lies in Computer Vision and Robotics though I am open to explore other domains as well in the field of deep learning.
-I am well versed with the Pytorch and Tensorflow library though I generally prefer Pytorch.
-I have also quite some expertise in ROS and Linux from implementing packages for autonomous driving to trying to simulate bots and cars in Gazebo,Pybullet and Carla.
-I have also been learning and practicing DSA through competitive programming.
-Other than that I have also explored some parts of Software Development like app development where I had made few small projects and also some amount of Game Development in pygame and Godot.
-Besides I am in many important positions in my college which is a testimony to my qualities of being a responsible person.
+I'm Ricktho Sarkar, a 3rd-year Electrical Engineering student at IIT (BHU) Varanasi, and a passionate coder with a knack for problem-solving.
+My current focus is on Deep Learning, particularly in Computer Vision and Robotics.
+I'm a PyTorch advocate, but always up for exploring new frontiers within Deep Learning.

+Beyond Deep Learning, my experience spans ROS and Linux, where I've tackled projects like autonomous vehicle simulations and robot control in Gazebo, Pybullet, and Carla.
+My competitive programming background keeps my problem-solving skills sharp, while forays into app development and game creation showcase my software development versatility.

+My leadership roles within the college highlight my commitment and responsibility.
+But that's just the beginning – I'm eager to leverage my skills and enthusiasm to collaborate on impactful projects and continuously push the boundaries of AI and Robotics.

+### Want to learn more about my projects and experiences?
+Let's connect!
 </p>

 [![](https://visitcount.itsvg.in/api?id=Ricktho1&icon=6&color=4)](https://visitcount.itsvg.in)